 6. Kufr ul-Juhud

-The word Juhud is an Arabic word that means rejection or denial, and kufr ul-Juhud means the act of knowingly denying the truth of Islam or its core principles.
-This kufr may also apply to people who say that they are Muslims but reject the main principles of Islam, such as Hajj or charity.
+The word Juhud is an Arabic word that means rejection or denial, and kufr ul-Juhud implies the act of knowingly denying the truth of Islam or its core principles.
+This kufr may also apply to people who say that they are Muslims but reject the main tenets of Islam, such as Hajj or charity.

 7. Kufr al-Istihlal

-Kufr al-Istihlal can be defined as the kufr when someone turns something that Allah SWT has labeled haram (forbidden) into something halal (permissible).
+Kufr al-Istihlal is the kufr of turning something that Allah SWT has labeled haram (forbidden) into something halal (permissible).

 Examples of kufr al-Istihlal can include a person listening to music and claiming that he is depressed, that is why he is listening to it, or a person eating anything haram just because the halal options are not to his liking.
 This makes him a doer of kufr al-Istihlal because only Allah SWT can determine what is permissible and what is forbidden for us.